 The most important thing after the first appointment is that you feel comfortable with your family law solicitor and that you know where you stand legally so that you can move on with confidence and clarity.

-At Collective Family Law, we offer a free initial consultation to remove the pressure of fees.
+At Collective Family Law, we offer a family law consultation free 45-Minute to remove the pressure of fees.
 It is more important to us that you are armed with legal advice that you can trust so that you are able to move forward with your life at what is most often a difficult time.